griffithlab/pVACtools/docs/index.rst

 This is a bugfix release.
 It fixes the following problem(s):

-- When running pVAcseq with a proximal variants VCF, proximal DNPs affecting multiple amino acids were not handled correctly and would result in an error.
-  This issue has now been fixed.
+- This releases fixes an edge case that would result in an error when the proximal variant VCF didn't contain a region from the somatic VCF.

 New in version |version|
 ------------------------